tgiarrat/tgiarrat.github.io/index.md

 ## Daily Hub Application
  **_By Thomas Giarratana_**

+### Overview

+This app is intended to put all of the information that i check daily into one simple to use place.
+Currently, the basic idea behind the app works.
+The user is able to view weather and thier preferred selection of news sources.
+However, I was unable to meet my original scope where I hoped for charts, stocks, and possibly grades to be present.
+While I wasnt able to meet my intended scope I feel what the functionality that is present works basically as I envisioned it.

 ### Basic Application Flow
 - When the user first opens the application they will only see the default weather card (San Luis Obispo)